Sonia2016/Datavisualizationproject2/README.md

 ### Fifth meeting - November 2
 #### To do list
--Displaying Agenda for relationship.
+- Displaying Agenda for relationship.
--Implementing time series.
+- Implementing time series.
--Implementing the opacity for the words with same frequency.
+- Implementing the opacity for the words with same frequency.
--Data set for Huffington.
+- Data set for Huffington.